vincebalaman/Well-Meadows-Hospital-Registry/README.md

 **1. Change directory**

-Open your terminal and run the following command to change the directory to your desired location
+Open your git cmd and run the following command to change the directory to your desired location

 ```bash
 cd (full_directory_here)